david96182/ninjemail/README.md

 Ninjemail is a Python library designed to streamline the process of creating email accounts across various top email provider services.
 With Ninjemail, you can automate the creation of email accounts, saving time and effort.
 It provides an easy-to-use interface for creating accounts with customizable options.

 - **Automated Account Creation:** Ninjemail streamlines the process of creating email accounts by automating the necessary steps.
-- **Support for Major Email Providers:** Ninjemail supports a wide range of popular email service providers, giving you flexibility in choosing the provider that suits your needs.
+- **Support for Major Email Providers:** Ninjemail supports a wide range of popular email service providers including Gmail, Outlook and Yahoo, giving you flexibility in choosing the provider that suits your needs.
 - **Python Integration:** Ninjemail seamlessly integrates into Python projects, allowing for efficient automation of email account creation.
 - **Auto-generated Account Details:** Generate random account details for username, password, first name, last name, country, and birthdate if not provided, allowing for quick creation of multiple accounts for testing or other purposes.
 - **Customizable Options:** Customize account details such as username, password, first name, last name, country, and birthdate to meet your specific requirements.